csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 ---
 layout: post
-title: The Free Monad - A Versatile Tool for Mocking and Testing Side-Effects - WIP
+title: The Free Monad - A Versatile Tool for Creating Test Doubles
 date: 2022-08-30 12:20:23 +0900
 category: SoftwareDesign
 ---

+As we know from the vast literature on software testing, there are many practical approaches for substituting as yet not fully functional software components with so-called **test doubles** -- including [stubs, fakes, and mocks](https://blog.pragmatists.com/test-doubles-fakes-mocks-and-stubs-1a7491dfa3da).
+In this post, we will take a look at a functional programming structure called the **Free Monad**, and consider how it offers an elegant method for creating test doubles.

 In these two previous posts, we went through a number of functional programming concepts, namely functors, monads, contravariant functors and contravariant monads.
 We saw based on some rudimentary examples that these concepts could be used to write code that is more readable and more elegant in managing both dependencies and side effects.
 The basic mechanisms by which all of this could be achieved can be summarized as follows: